 Yes, let’s!
 Thanks, Martin, for having me.

-Marco is also one of our speakers at the 2nd JTBD SUMMIT EUROPE.
-He will hold a keynote on “Outcome-Driven Innovation Applied to Strategy – An Opportunity Driven Approach and Process to Strategy Development”.
-See the full program on our event website.
+Marco also was one of our speakers at the 2nd JTBD SUMMIT EUROPE.
+He held a keynote on “Outcome-Driven Innovation Applied to Strategy – An Opportunity Driven Approach and Process to Strategy Development”.

 Listen to the case study with Martin Pattera from Edizon and Marco De Polo from Roche.
 This track talk was recorded at the Innovation Roundtable® Summit 2018 in Copenhagen.